Troma's War: Plot

 After a commercial airliner crashes on an uncharted island, the surviving passengers, a multi-cultural cross-section of the US population with some of them coming from Tromaville, notice armed uniformed people of various countries apparently looking for survivors.
-When one of passengers surrenders herself, she's brutally shot.
+When one of passengers surrenders herself, she is brutally shot.
 It becomes evident that the island is a terrorist infiltration camp.
 When passenger Parker, a tough, slightly unstable Nam vet, manages to kill one of the attackers, he and the fellow passenger, everyman Taylor, lead the other survivors to a safe haven, only to have part of their number captured.
 Brought to a training base, the captured are forced to watch a neo-Nazi horrifically murder an air steward and a priest.
 The remaining passengers gather what weapons they can find and make a rough attempt at storming the camp in hopes of recovering their lost friends.
 At the camp, a musician's girlfriend is shot and killed by an obese terrorist wielding an AK-47 assault rifle.
-The bandleader, Sean, attacks and loses a fight with the Nazi, and the rocker's female bandmate is taken away to be attacked and raped by "Señor Sida" (Mr. AIDS), leader of the AIDS brigade who hope to begin a US AIDS epidemic.
+The bandleader, Sean, attacks and loses a fight with the Nazi, and the rocker's female bandmate is taken away to be attacked and raped by "Señor Sida" (Mr. AIDS), leader of the AIDS brigade who hope to begin an American AIDS epidemic.

 Meanwhile, an attractive African-American woman is taken to the brains of the operation, a pair of Nazi twins conjoined at the head.
 Parker and Taylor lead the remaining passengers in a surprise attack on the terrorists' hideout.
 Sida is dispatched by his victim via a crossbow bolt in the scrotum.
 Having been transformed by her experience, the African-American lady hunts down the Twins and violently hacks them apart with a machete.
 She then goes after a terrorist who tried to have his way with her and stuffs a grenade in his mouth.